google/WebFundamentals/src/content/en/updates/2019/10/nic78.md

 Starting in Chrome 78, each time an update check is performed for a top-level service worker file, Chrome will also check whether or not the contents of any imported scripts have changed.
-If it has, it will trigger the full service worker update flow.
+If they have, it will trigger the full service worker update flow.
 This brings Chrome into conformance with the spec, and matches what Firefox and Safari do.